stuvie/pet-store/README.md

 or

 ```
-java -jar target/petservices-0.0.1-SNAPSHOT.jar
+java -jar target/pet-services-1.0.0.jar
 ```

 ### try it out

-Point your browser at ``http://localhost:8081/`` to interact with the application.
+Point your browser at ``http://localhost:9999/home`` to interact with the application.

-Make sure to visit the spring boot actuator links at ``http://localhost:8081/actuatorlinks`` and the swagger API testing harness at ``http://localhost:8081/swagger-ui.html``
+Make sure to visit the spring boot actuator links at ``http://localhost:9999/actuatorlinks`` and the swagger API testing harness at ``http://localhost:9999/swagger-ui.html``

-If you use Postman, another way to test the APIs is to import the ``petservices.postman_collection.json`` file and run the test requests.

 ### automated build

 Import the Jenkinsfile into a jenkins instance for an automated build pipeline.
+Automated deploy of pet-services to Pivotal Cloud Foundry (PCF) is part of the build pipeline.
+Also, sonar analysis is pushed to SonarQube.

 ### todo

-configure Jenkinsfile to deploy to Pivotal Cloud Foundry (PCF)
+* authentication and authorization via Spring Security and Oauth
+* automated deploy of storefront to PCF
+* implement update functionality
+* add more tests